tarowatanabe/cicada/README.md

    - Tree-to-tree rule extraction from forest [17] (experimental)
    - max-scope constraints to limit the grammar size [34]

    - After count extraction, you can perform map/reduce to compute model scores [19]

+   - Then, prune your model based on Fisher's exact test [38]

 Various learning components are implemented: